 Classroom furniture makes a tremendous difference to both physical and mental well-being of students.
 Imagine sitting on the floor on average six hours a day, then being given a desk and chair to sit at?
 Pupils need to learn to write with a good sitting posture in a learning environment that motivates them to attend school.
 This picture shows exactly how we can transform a classroom.

-We are continually supporting teachers in the schools where we work by providing them with training and materials to help them in their work and day-to-day lives.
-We incorporate teacher training into many of our programmes, and are delighted to have completed in March 2018 a new model Early Childhood Development Centre at Kitgum Core Primary Teacher Training College in Northern Uganda.
+We are continue to support teachers in the schools in Zambia, Uganda and South Sudan, by providing training and materials to help them in their work and day-to-day lives.
+We incorporate teacher training into many of our programmes, and have completed a new model Early Childhood Development Centre at Kitgum Core Primary Teacher Training College in Northern Uganda.
 Due to this new facility, Kyambogo University, the supervisory body of all Colleges in Northern Uganda (under the Ministry of Education), will be taking over mandate of training and certifying all ECD caregivers at KCPTC with a higher level of certification – Diploma award – the first of its kind in Northern Uganda.
-We are also funding teacher salaries in South Sudan.
+We also fund teacher training and top up salaries in South Sudan.

 We build 3 room classroom blocks so that multiple lessons don’t have to happen in the same rooms simultaneously.
-Included in the construction of classroom blocks is a lockable staff office, where teachers can store confidential material (i.e.: exam papers).
-Where required we furnish classrooms with desks, chairs and boards.
+Included in the construction of classroom blocks is a lockable staff office, where teachers can store confidential material and exam papers.
+Where required we furnish classrooms with desk benches.

 Schools Demonstration Farms

 In Uganda and Zambia we run a school demonstration farm programmes to address low quality primary education, food insecurity and poor agricultural productivity.